-Since 2011, I’ve worked as a technical director on a series of traveling STEM science fairs all over the US, teaching kids and adults about the STEM (Science, Technology, Engineering and Math) behind the sports of golf, football, baseball and others.
+Since 2011, I’ve worked as a technical director and crew person on a series of traveling STEM science fairs all over the US, teaching kids and adults about the STEM (Science, Technology, Engineering and Math) behind golf, football, baseball and other sports.

 One of my most interesting long term projects were ten years of work I did for Reader's Digest, who at the time were one of the largest producers of travel videos in the US.
 The production client was a company called International Video Network, headquartered for most of those years in San Ramon, California.
 The projects themselves were basically travel documentaries, all but one shot on 16mm film.
 Some of the videos were pure documentaries about real people; some were more dramatic, involving historical re-creations and dramatic staging.
 Some were about wild life and natural beauty.
 Some had more of a pro-tourism angle.
 One was a collection of thirty music videos using public domain songs about places in America.